Devon Young People’s Accommodation Service (DYPAS)

 How do I become a DYPAS carer?

-Applicants to the scheme are assessed to ensure they have the right skills and abilities to support a young person in their own home.
-There is a shorter assessment process than mainstream fostering, it takes a few months and involves several home visits.
-We ask questions about yourself and your life which help us build a picture of your strengths and abilities.
+Applicants go through the same approval process as all foster carers.
+You will have several home visits during which you will be assessed to ensure you have the right skills and abilities to support a young person in your own home.
+We ask questions about you and your life which help us build a picture of your strengths and abilities.
 You will need to successfully complete local authority, DBS and medical checks, as well as provide satisfactory references.

 Being a DYPAS carer can be a challenging yet rewarding experience, the time and support you offer will make a big difference to a young person’s life at a time they need it most.

-We are currently recruiting, so if you are interested in becoming a supported lodgings provider please email firstname.lastname@example.org or call 0345 155 1077 to request an information pack.
+We are currently recruiting, so if you are interested in becoming a supported lodgings provider please email firstname.lastname@example.org or call 0345 155 1077.